 I recommend you add a small strip of webbing at the top BEFORE sewing the two corners together.
 This will make the stitches at the top less prone to ripping the material.

 Add a window.
-The tarp will be a fully enclosed doorless sauna without a window so I decided to make the window VERY big to avoid condensation build up.
-The window takes up roughly 50% of the airside of the rainfly.
+The tarp will be a fully enclosed doorless sauna without a window so it is important to make the window VERY big.
+On the tarp for my solo portaledge the window takes up roughly 50% of the airside of the rainfly.
 On the tarp for my double portaledge (see below) I actually used two large windows with the hopes that air could flow through and lessen the condensation that two sweaty climbers create.

 The Best Topcap Solution

 Now we have to cover that big hole with a top cap!
-I wanted a 100% waterproof build so I chose to copy Metolius’s design based on information at this link: —-
+I wanted a 100% waterproof build so I chose to copy Metolius’s design.

 I bought a big bar of – inch wide x – inch thick aluminum from Menards and a 3/4 inch drill bit ($20!) and began the testing process to make sure the aluminum was strong enough.
 At one point my wife was upstairs and she screamed “LOGAN WHAT IS HAPPENNING!” because apparently the bathroom was flexing up and down due to my top secret testing processes happening two stories below.
 The aluminum test piece survived with no noticeable damage even though it saw static and dynamic loads much higher than what I will produce when hanging from it on my ledge.
 Still, I decided to play it safe by remaking the plate with – inch thick sides and using two plates for a totally worry proof anchor.